Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

 Takes time to rebound when you shift your weight

-Memory foam behaves differently than polyurethane—it contours exactly to the shape of your footprint.
+Memory foam contours exactly to the shape of your footprint.
 ComfiLife uses a 3/4-inch thick memory foam core to create a highly personalized, pressure-relieving surface.

 Core made of 3/4″ thick high-density memory foam.
 Features slip-resistant backing and a stain-resistant surface.
 Costs $49.99.

 Stepping onto this mat in socks feels incredible for the first hour, as the foam perfectly hugs your arches.
-The flaw is inherent to memory foam: after about two hours of static standing, you sink through the core and feel the hard floor underneath.
+After about two hours of static standing, you sink through the core and feel the hard floor underneath.

 Verdict